-6. Ability to deliver research outcomes and/or objectives within the grant period
+7. Ability to deliver nominated research outcomes and/or objectives within the grant period

-Key project milestones and related deliverables with an indication of when each will be completed is required.
-There is an expectation that at the completion of the grant it will be possible to report on meaningful outcomes for the Senior Scientist to demonstrate how the findings from the research project are being disseminated and/or translated into policy and practice.
+It must be feasible to deliver the specified research within the grant period.
+A list of key project milestones and related deliverables (activities, expected outputs and outcomes) with an indication of when each will be completed is required.
+There is an expectation that at the completion of the grant it will be possible to report on meaningful activities, outputs and outcomes for the Clinician Scientist to demonstrate how the findings from the research project are being disseminated and/or translated into policy and practice.

-The application form asks for a list of project team members, their roles and FTE allocated to the project.
-This information will be used as context for interpreting the information provided in relation to selection criteria three.
+The application form asks for a list of project team members and roles, and FTE allocated to the project.
+This information will be used as context for interpreting the information provided in relation to selection criterion #3.

-7. Future vision
+8. Future vision